 It’s good news for these SMEs, too.
 The Tory manifesto also makes a welcome pledge to review the definition of R&D so that areas such as cloud computing and data are adequately incentivised.

 “I expect this review won’t be about the definition of R&D per se.
-Instead, it will be more about the eligibility of costs like cloud hosting and data storage,” says Jenny Tragner, director and member of HMRC’s R&D Consultative Committee.
+Instead, it will be more about the eligibility of costs like cloud hosting and data storage,” says Jenny Tragner, director and member of HMRC’s Research & Development Communication Forum.
 “Like rent, these costs can be significant, they can also legitimately be essential to the R&D, but aren’t currently eligible.”

 She adds, “We welcome this review of R&D costs, although change causes its own complexity which isn’t normally positive for SMEs.
 But software is such a fast-moving area, so making sure that software R&D is properly and consistently incentivised is positive.”